Dentistry

 Typical employers

-The vast majority of graduates work as dentists in general dental practice, NHS hospitals and in community dental services.
+The vast majority of dental graduates work in general dental practice or the dental salaried services.

-It's also possible to pursue opportunities outside dentistry in industries such as business, finance, marketing, education and sales.
+It's also possible to pursue opportunities outside of dentistry in areas such as business, finance, marketing, administration and management.

 Find information on employers in healthcare, charity and voluntary work, teacher training and education, and other job sectors.